-The concept of control-based management is also supported by the design of most randomized controlled medication trials, in which patients are identified for a change in asthma treatment on the basis of features of poor symptom control with or without other risk factors such as low lung function or a history of exacerbations.
-From 2014, GINA asthma management has focused not only on asthma symptom control, but also on personalized management of the patient's modifiable risk factors for exacerbations, other adverse outcomes and multimorbidity, and also taking into account the patient's preferences and goals.
+The concept of control-based management is also supported by the design of most randomized controlled medication trials, in which patients are identified for a change in asthma treatment based on features of poor symptom control with or without other risk factors such as low lung function or a history of exacerbations.
+Since 2014, GINA asthma management has focused not only on asthma symptom control, but also on personalized management of the patient's modifiable risk factors for exacerbations, other adverse outcomes and multimorbidity, while also considering the patient's preferences and goals.
+Non-modifiable risk factors, such as a history of past ICU admission, should also be documented.

 For many patients in primary care, achieving good symptom control is a good guide to a reduced risk of exacerbations.
-191 When inhaled corticosteroids (ICS) were introduced into asthma management, large improvements were observed in symptom control and lung function, and exacerbations and asthma-related mortality also decreased.
+When ICSs were introduced into asthma management, large improvements were observed in symptom control and lung function, and exacerbations and asthma-related mortality also decreased.

-However, patients with apparently mild asthma and few or intermittent symptoms may be still at risk of severe exacerbations 166 (Box 2-2B, p.38).
+However, patients with few or intermittent symptoms may be still at risk of severe exacerbations 182 (Box 2-2B, p.37).
 In addition, some patients continue to have exacerbations despite well-controlled symptoms, and for patients with ongoing symptoms, side-effects may be an issue if ICS doses continue to be stepped up.
-Therefore, in control-based management, both domains of asthma control (symptom control and future risk - see Box 2-2, p.38) should be taken into account when choosing asthma treatment and reviewing the response.^{29,69}
+Therefore, in control-based management, both domains of asthma control (symptom control and future risk; Box 2-2, p.37) should be considered when choosing asthma treatment and reviewing the response. ^{38,84}